micro-os-plus/micro-os-plus-iii/README.md

 ## Demo projects

-The first source for examples on how to structure projects using µOS++, including integration with CubeMX for STM devices, can be found in the `tests` folder.

-Another source are the Eclipse projects in the separate [GitHub eclipse-demo-projects](https://github.com/micro-os-plus/eclipse-demo-projects).
+For guidance on how to structure projects using µOS++, including integration with CubeMX for STM devices, please see the `tests` folder and the Eclipse projects in the separate [GitHub eclipse-demo-projects](https://github.com/micro-os-plus/eclipse-demo-projects).

 ## Change log - incompatible changes